nedialkova-lab/mim-tRNAseq/README.md

 ## Cite

 Behrens et al., 2021, High-resolution quantitative profiling of tRNA abundance and modification status in eukaryotes by mim-tRNaseq.
 Molecular Cell 81, 1–14 (https://doi.org/10.1016/j.molcel.2021.01.028)

+Behrens and Nedialkova, 2022, Experimental and computational workflow for the analysis of tRNA pools from eukaryotic cells by mim-tRNAseq.
+STAR Protocols.
+3, 101579 (https://doi.org/10.1016/j.xpro.2022.101579)